supremeimposter/My-Vault/TheoryOfComputation/Turing Machines and Undecidability/Dovetailiing.md

 ![[Dovetailiing-20240208080352449.webp|Summary of More Interleaving method]]

-- This more interleaving method is definitely guaranteed to work.
+- This more interleaving method is definitely guaranteed to work in the scenario 2
+---

 > [!header] Scenario 3 : There are two infinite tunnels

 ![[Dovetailiing-20240211162728851.webp]]

-- It is not guaranteed that Taiju will find the tunnel even if dovetailing is used.
+- It is not guaranteed that Taiju will find the tunnel even if dovetailing is used in case of all tunnles are infinite.
+---